Nerexbcd/CloudflareOriginFailover/OriginNode/README.md

-This is the node on the server Origin

 # Cloudflare Origin Failover Origin Node
 This Folder stores the code for the COF Origin Node.
 This section of the project is the one that stays on the Origin Servers, side by side, of the hosted Pages that need failover.